Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ttt_beggar_scan_distance                    2500    // The maximum distance away the scanner target can be

 // Bodysnatcher
-ttt_bodysnatchers_are_independent           0       // Whether bodysnatchers should be treated as members of the independent team (rather than the jester team) ttt_bodysnatcher_destroy_body               0       // Whether the bodysnatching device destroys the body it is used on or not ttt_bodysnatcher_show_role                  1       // Whether the bodysnatching device shows the role of the corpse it is used on or not ttt_bodysnatcher_reveal_traitor             1       // Who the bodysnatcher is revealed to when they join the traitor team.
+ttt_bodysnatcher_is_independent           0       // Whether bodysnatchers should be treated as members of the independent team (rather than the jester team) ttt_bodysnatcher_destroy_body               0       // Whether the bodysnatching device destroys the body it is used on or not ttt_bodysnatcher_show_role                  1       // Whether the bodysnatching device shows the role of the corpse it is used on or not ttt_bodysnatcher_reveal_traitor             1       // Who the bodysnatcher is revealed to when they join the traitor team.
 0 - No one.
 1 - Everyone.
 2 - Their new team